Vain Machine has a signature sound drawing inspiration from EBM, Industrial, and Synthpop, including the goth/industrial Los Angeles nightclub scene.

 2019 also saw the band embark on a small west coast tour with The Secret Light and Xibling, with gigs in Denver, Palm Springs, and Albuquerque, while November of that year saw Vain Machine embark on a career-defining UK tour, performing in Manchester and Birmingham and culminating with a rapturous reception at the final Beat:Cancer Festival at London’s infamous Slimelight.
 The visit was preceded by the release of Invisible, a radical reimagining of the Skylar Gray song, with proceeds from the track being donated to Project Semicolon, an organisation dedicated to the prevention of suicide.

-Vain Machine showed no sign of slowing down in 2020, with the EP Disconnect released in March that year in cassette and digital formats.
+Vain Machine showed no sign of slowing down in 2020, with the EP Disconnect released in March of that year in cassette and digital formats.
 In the wake of the EP release, Vain Machine became a solo project, comprising of Omar alone but looking forward to a bright future.

 Personal reasons and the pandemic led to Omar’s plans for Vain Machine being placed on creative hiatus for much of 2021, though progress on other fronts continued as the year drew to a close.
 However, past and present combined to bring the future of Vain Machine into a much clearer focus.
 Reveals Omar, “After Disconnect, I had already started working on new material for the next album.
 My focus was to explore out of my comfort zone.
 I knew that the next album had to be different and needed to sound unlike what I had previously released.